djalbat/reaction/README.md

 ## Why?

 For clarity.
-The code base is tiny compared to [React](https://facebook.github.io/react/) but React's core functionality is nonetheless implemented faithfully.
+The code base is tiny compared to [React](https://facebook.github.io/react/) but React's core functionality is nonetheless implemented faithfully, as far as it goes.
 It led to a greater appreciation of React.

 ## Reverse Engineering React